 Some churches send out quarterly giving record reports to their congregations with a financial newsletter.

-Churches who regularly communicate with their congregations about budgets and ministry expenses have more people tithing than those that don’t.
+Churches that regularly communicate with their congregations about budgets and ministry expenses have more people tithing than those that don’t.

-You’re using your budget to reach out to the unchurched and minister to your members.
-Why not share those details with the same members who made that work possible?
+You’re using your budget to reach out to the unreached and spread the gospel – why not share these stories with the people who make this possible?

-Is there a family in your community that your church was able to support during a difficult season?
+Is there a family in your community your church was able to support during a difficult time?